Pleistocene rewilding: North America

 A controversial 2005 editorial in Nature, signed by a number of conservation biologists, took up the argument, urging that elephants, lions, and cheetahs could be reintroduced in protected areas in the Great Plains.
 The Bolson tortoise, discovered in 1959 in Durango, Mexico, was the first species proposed for this restoration effort, and in 2006 the species was reintroduced to two ranches in New Mexico owned by media mogul Ted Turner.
 Other proposed species include various camelids such as the Wild Bactrian camel, and various equids such as the Prezwalski's horse.

+As aforementioned, there is room for discussion to evaluate both merits and drawbacks of exotic fauna to local ecosystems, such as from feral pigs to oryxes and nilgai.